 Then he said to them, “Give, then, to Caesar the things that are Caesar’s, and to God the things that are God’s.”Matthew 22:21b CSB

 In the chain of command, or of authority, managers are arranged in a hierarchical fashion.
-Non-managers are at the lowest level, and the big boss at the top.
-Ultimate authority resides at the top level with varying levels of delegated authority residing at lower levels.
-Each level in the hierarchy is responsible to enforce the policies of the higher levels.
-But they can add to those polices as appropriate.
+Non-managers are at the lowest level, and the big boss is at the top.
+Ultimate authority resides at the top level, with varying levels of delegated authority residing at lower levels.
+Each level in the hierarchy is responsible for enforcing the policies of the higher levels.
+But they can add to those policies as appropriate.
 So long as the additions are not in conflict with what comes down from higher up.

 God has delegated the conduct of human activity to human government.
 But he has not given them any authority over spiritual matters.
 So, in matters concerning the physical realm, I live in obedience to my government.
 But in matters concerning my relationship and walk with God, I obey God.
 And if the two come in conflict with each other, I obey the higher authority, God.